DaleOrders/AWS-Study-Notes/README.md

 Lambda can be invoked in an **event-driven** or **manual** way.
 Each time you invoke a lambda function, the environment provided is new.
 Never store anything inside the runtime environment, it is ephemeral.
+They are _stateless_, which means no data is left over from the previuos invocation.

 Lambda functions by default are public services and can access any websites.
 By default they cannot access private VPC resources, but can be configured